rodlie/powerkit/docs/README.md

 Common use cases are audio playback, downloading, rendering and similar.

-## Google Chrome/Chromium does not inhibit the screen saver!?
+## Google Chrome/Chromium does not inhibit the screen saver or power manager!?

 *[Chrome](https://chrome.google.com)* does not use *org.freedesktop.ScreenSaver* or *org.freedesktop.PowerManagement* until it detects a supported desktop environment.
 Add the following to *``~/.bashrc``* or the *``google-chrome``* launcher if you don't run a supported desktop environment: